Spooniehacker is an indie online magazine for all genders launched in 2018, created by and for chronically ill, disabled

-If you’re chronically ill/disabled, and would like to contribute to the magazine, check out our contributors’ page.
+If you’re sick, disabled and/or neurodiverse, and would like to contribute to the magazine, check out our contributors’ page.

 When the magazine launched in autumn 2018 we hoped to be funded through a combination of donations, grants and affiliate links.
-However, due to worsening health on the team, this has not been possible.
-We currently run at a loss and are looking at the best way of moving forward for the benefit of the chronic illness community, without bankrupting the team!
+However, due to reduced available spoons, this has not been possible.
+We currently run at a loss and are looking at the best way of moving forward for the benefit of the UK disability community, without bankrupting the team!
 Anyone who would be interested in working with us to make Spooniehacker self-sustaining, please get in touch.

 You can make donations via our Paypal account, buy us a coffee via Ko-Fi, or browse our Bookshop UK store for tailored spoonie book recommendations.
 Every book you buy this way gives us a small donation and supports indie bookshops too.
 All donations are used to pay chronically ill and disabled people for their work – including £1 to Christine Miserandino’s crowdfunder every time we make a contributor payment.

 Our accountant is Arian Bloodwood and we highly recommend them if you are an ethical business or sole trader in the UK!